 The goal of this objective is to provide increased tolerance to PD by inoculating grapes with natural fungal endophytes that possess anti-Xf properties.
 From 2010 to 2013 our research team collected plant tissue samples (sap, petioles, canes, spurs) from PD-escaped and PD-infected grapevines and isolated fungi inhabiting these samples.
 Following this, we identified these specimens to the genus level by comparing the ribosomal DNA sequences to specimens deposited in the GenBank database.
-We tested the ability of all the organisms recovered to inhibit Xf growth using an in vitro bioassay (Rolshausen and Roper, 2011), which allowed us to select a total of nine biocontrol candidates (eight fungi and one bacterium).
-Currently, we are analyzing the total microbial profile (culturable and non-culturable fungi and bacteria) inhabiting the plant tissues collected from the PD-infected and PD-escaped grapevines using a high-throughput Illumina sequencing platform.
-This culture independent approach is aimed at identifying other biocontrols that might have been over-looked with the culture dependent approach.
+We tested the ability of all the organisms recovered to inhibit Xf growth using an in vitro bioassay (Rolshausen and Roper, 2013), which allowed us to select a total of nine biocontrol candidates (eight fungi and one bacterium).
+In addition, we deployed metagenomic tools to identify the composition of microbial communities (a.k.a. microbiome) inhabiting the endosphere of PD-escaped grapevine.
+We showed by Principal Component Analyses that PD influenced those communities.
+Analysis of our dataset with bioinformatics identified two bacteria in the order of Pseudomonodales and Burholderiales that negatively correlated with Xf titer.
+Those bacteria should be further tested as possible biological control agent candidates.

 From those nine putative biocontrol agents, we narrowed the pool to 5 based on preliminary data from our greenhouse bioassay and from fungal phenotypic traits (ability to grow rapidly and form spores).
 Those 5 biocontrols (4 fungi and 1 bacterium) were re-introduced in grapevines cuttings prior to planting.
 To accomplish this, the organisms were grown on PDA medium for two weeks and spores were harvested in sterile water and the concentration was adjusted to 50 spores/μl.
-Grape cuttings were vacuum infiltrated (Fig. 1) with the fungal spores, and planted in the greenhouse.
+Grape cuttings were vacuum infiltrated with the fungal spores, and planted in the greenhouse.
 Control plants were infiltrated with sterile water only.
 After a few weeks, the green shoots arising from these cuttings were inoculated with Xf (Temecula strain) by mechanical needle inoculation (Hill and Purcell, 1995).
 This experiment was repeated twice on grape cvs 'Merlot' and 'Cabernet Sauvignon' with 10 and 20 plants, respectively.
 In addition, a sub-sample of plants (n=10) were left un-inoculated with Xf to determine if the concentration of fungal spore used is detrimental itself to the grape cuttings.
-Plant symptoms were rated after 14 weeks on a disease scale from 0 to 5 every two weeks (0= no symptoms; 5= Plant dead or dying) according to Guilhabert and Kirkpatrick (2005) (Fig. 2), after which vines were pruned back and grown again.
+Plant symptoms were rated after 14 weeks on a disease scale from 0 to 5 every two weeks (0= no symptoms; 5= Plant dead or dying) according to Guilhabert and Kirkpatrick (2005) (Fig. 1).
+Three petioles were sampled from each grapevine and Xf titer was measured by qPCR (Rolshausen and Roper, 2013).
+Following rating and sampling, vines were pruned back and grown again.
 At this time plants were either expressing early PD symptoms (i.e., shoot stunting) or looked relatively healthy.
 Thus, the number of healthy plants (with PD rating < 3) was scored.